craftmyne/craftmyne.github.io/_posts/1874-07-25-modpackforquilt120.md

 ---

 ### Disclaimer:

-Mods marked with 🦕 might be flagged as cheating by servers.
-These will be called illegal or marked with 🦕
+`Mods marked with 🦕 might be flagged as cheating by servers.`

 A majority of these mods might be considered as cheating/hacking on hypixel/whatever else, they aid vanilla gameplay, but in competitive scenarios have the ability to give a massive advantage.
 Joining a server like hypixel with these mods is not recommended, please be careful.